Sailornina/Sailornina/README.md

 ------------------

 * 🌍  I'm based in Stockholm, Sweden.
-* 🖥️  See my portfolio at [SailorNina](http://portfolio-antonella.netlify.app/)
+* 🖥️  See my portfolio at [SailorNina](http://portfolio-antonella.netlify.app/).
-* ✉️  You can contact me at [sylcardozo.sc@gmail.com](mailto:sylcardozo.sc@gmail.com)
+* ✉️  You can contact me at [sylcardozo.sc@gmail.com](mailto:sylcardozo.sc@gmail.com).
+* 🧠  I'm learning Node.js and Express.
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating on interesting projects.

 ### Skills